ndbui/Eye-Tracker-Comparison/README.md

 * Visual Studio 2015.
 Tested with Community edition.

 #Getting Started
 The primary solution, titled UserPresenceWpf is located at /source/WpfSamples/UserPresenceWpf.
 Open this file in Visual Studio to begin editing.

 A release build that works out of the box can be found at /source/WpfSamples/UserPresenceWpf/bin/x86/Release.
 Open UserPresenceWpf (Type Application) to run the program.

-All collected data will be found in the Output folder under gazeDataOutput.csv.
-As of now, each new session will replace the data in the old gazeDataOut.csv
+You can uncomment out the code at the bottom of maketimelapse.py in order to automatically create an overlay of the heatmaps over the experiment video once the heatmaps have been created but the process takes a bit of time to complete.